 Onsite utilities like power, water, sewer, phone, cable and fiber are preferable.
 If these are not already established, they will have to be brought on site later and that can cost big bucks.

 Since flat lots are hard to come by in the Hill Country, the cost of building on graded lots is important to understand.
-A 2 foot foundation costs roughly $10 per square foot with a premium of about $2 per square foot for each additional foot above that.
+A 4 foot foundation can have a premium per square foot for each additional foot above that, and this premium can begin to add up fast.
+In addition to the cost of the foundation itself, there can also be added cost for specialty engineering for slabs on unique or challenging sites.

 Since our prevailing winds come from the Southeast off the Gulf of Mexico during the Summer and from the North during the Winter, The desirable orientation of the home on your lot would be front facing North and Back facing South.